AlbertSuarez/mars-rover/README.md

             MarsRoverService.java
 ```

-I created a test class for each class in order to test the correct exectution of their behaviour in all the possible situations, including input verification.
+I created a test class for each class in order to test the correct execution of their behaviour in all the possible situations, including input verification.

-All classes and methods are documentated in JavaDoc.
+All classes and methods are documented in JavaDoc.

 ## Run project